Everything you need to know...

 - an extensive lending store where you can borrow industry standard equipment such as cameras, lenses and tripods

-This must include at least two A levels or equivalent BTEC National qualifications, including at least 32 points in a relevant* subject.
+This must include at least two A levels or equivalent BTEC National qualifications, including points in a relevant* subject.
 For example:

-- BBC at A Level including a grade C in a relevant subject .
+- BBC-BBB at A Level including a grade C in a relevant subject.

-- DMM in BTEC Extended Diplomain a relevant subject.
+- DDM in BTEC Extended Diploma in a relevant subject.